 - 9.2.1 This ordinance, adopted pursuant to the authority of RSA 674:16, shall be known as the Town of Hampton Falls Floodplain Development Ordinance.
 The regulations in this ordinance shall overlay and supplement the regulations in the Town of Hampton Falls Zoning Ordinance and shall be considered part of the Zoning Ordinance for purposes of administration and appeals under state law.
-If any provision of this ordinance differs or appears to conflict with any provision of the Zoning Ordinance or other ordinance or regulation, the provision imposing the greater restriction or more stringent standard shall be controlling. - 9.2.2 The following regulations in this ordinance shall apply to all lands designated as special flood hazard areas by the Federal Emergency Management Agency (FEMA) in its "Flood Insurance Study for Rockingham County, N.H., dated May 15, 2005, as amended, together will associated Flood Insurance Rate Maps dated May 15, 2005, as amended, which are declared to be a part of this ordinance and are hereby incorporated by reference.
-This amendment will become effective on May 15, 2005.
-(Amended March 2005)
+If any provision of this ordinance differs or appears to conflict with any provision of the Zoning Ordinance or other ordinance or regulation, the provision imposing the greater restriction or more stringent standard shall be controlling. - 9.2.2 The following regulations in this ordinance shall apply to all lands designated as special flood hazard areas by the Federal Emergency Management Agency (FEMA) in its "Flood Insurance Study for Rockingham County, N.H., dated May 17, 2005 and January 29, 2021, as amended, together with the associated Flood Insurance Rate Maps dated May 17, 2005 and January 29, 2021, as amended, which are declared to be a part of this ordinance and are hereby incorporated by reference.
+(Amended March 2021)